-Following their meeting, they held a press briefing on the topics they discussed, namely on the formation of a new Israeli government following elections held on 22 January 2013, the strengthening of strategic relations between the European Union and Israel, the Middle East Peace Process, Syria's crisis and Iran's nuclear threat.
+The two leaders discussed a range of issues, including the formation of a new Israeli government following elections held on 22 January, the strengthening of strategic relations between the European Union and Israel, the Middle East Peace Process, Syria's crisis and Iran's nuclear threat.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.